JokerL2/CryoAlign2/README.md

 ## Installtion of CryoAlign2

-We store the public release versions of CryoSearch on GitHub, a site that provides code-development with version control and issue tracking through the use of git.
+We store the public release versions of CryoAlign2 on GitHub, a site that provides code-development with version control and issue tracking through the use of git.
 To clone the repository, run the following command